-DECLARATION OF LOCAL DISASTER WHEF REAS, The City/Town ofon theday , 19, has suffered widespread damage and threat of serious heat sulting from, and WHE REAS, the City/Town Council President/Mayor of the City/Town has determined that extraordinary measures must be take to protect th he health and well being of the community; therefore, be it proclaimed by the Town Council President/Mayor of the own of Section 1.
-That a state of disaster is declared for the City/Town Section 2.
+EAS, The City/Town ofon theday of, 19, has suffered widespread damage and threat of serious health ulting from, and REAS, the City/Town Council President/Mayor of the City/Town of has determined that extraordinary measures must be taken to protect th e health and well being of the community; Now therefore, be it proclaimed by the Town Council President/Mayor of the City/T own of Section 1.
+That a state of disaster is declared for the City/Town of Section 2.
 That the City/Town of Emergency Operations Plan has been implemented.
-Section 2.
 Section 3.
-That the state of disaster shall continue for a period of not more than several That the state of disaster shall continue for a period of not more than seve days of the date hereof, unless the same is continued by consent of the City/Town Council of the City/Town of Rhode Island.
-Section 3.
-Section 4.
 That the state of disaster shall continue for a period of not more than sever days of the date hereof, unless the same is continued by consent of the City/Town Council of the City/Town of Rhode Island.
-That this proclamation shall take effect immediately from and after Section 3.
 Section 4.
-That the state of disaster shall continue for a period of not more than seve days of the date hereof, unless the same is continued by consent of the City/Town Council of the City/Town of Rhode Island.
-That this proclamation shall take effect immediately from and after issuance.
-Section 3.
-Section 4.
-That the state of disaster shall continue for a period of not more than seve days of the date hereof, unless the same is continued by consent of the City/Town Council of the City/Town of Rhode Island.
-That this proclamation shall take effect immediately from and after issuance.
+That this proclamation shall take effect immediately from and after it issuance.
+That this proclamation shall take effect immediately from and after its issuance. ed this the, 19